tdongsi/python/Jobs/App1/README.md

-The solution uses Python version: 2.7
+This project solves the problems listed in Questions.txt file.
+This solution uses Python version 2.7.

 Answers to
 * Question 1: src/QuestionOne.py